Information and links in this module can help you if you are undecided about your

 college major or if you want to research your declared major further.

 Check out non-credit courses through Coursestorm Go To COURSESTORM

-Online career exploration programs, detailed occupational information, career assessments, and 4-year college transfer information are available.
+Online career exploration programs, detailed occupational information, career assessments, and four year college transfer information are available.

 The links on the left also provide information on interviewing, job search techniques, and building a successful resume.

 FOCUS 2 is an online resource that combines self-assessment, career and major exploration, decision making and action planning.
 Students' assessment results are matched to career options and majors/programs offered at Cowley.
 FOCUS 2 guides students through a reliable career and education decision making model to help them select their majors, make informed career decisions and take action.

 Earning a nursing degree is just the start of your journey as a nurse.
 Upon graduating and becoming licensed, nurses are able to start down the path to their dream careers.

 Allied Health offers a nationally recognized Critical Care Emergency Medical Transport Program.